Servo Setup and Test

 Servo Test 3 - Calibration

-In order to perform coordinated motion, we need to calibrate the position of the rotary axis with respect to the robot.
+In order to perform coordinated motion, we need to calibrate the pose of the rotary axis with respect to the robot base pose.
 This is done through a calibration procedure.
 Follow these steps:

 • Power on the robot

-• Attach a pointing tool (see image) for the calibration procedure.
+• Attach a pointing tool (see image below) for the calibration procedure.

-• Use the built-in TCP calibration (see image) to create a TCP for the pointing tool.
+• Use the built-in Polyscope TCP calibration to create a TCP for the pointing tool.

 • Set the TCP for the pointer as default.

-• Add an installation variable named CAL_ROTARY_AXIS and set the value to p[0,0,0,0,0,0].
+• Add an installation variable named CAL_AX1_ROTARY and set the value to p[0,0,0,0,0,0].
 This global installation variable will store the calibration pose for the rotary axis.

 • On the program tab, disable Servo Test 2 and enable Servo Test 3